Malaysian Anti-Corruption Commission: Star (14 Corners)

-The star reflects the excellence of 13 corrupt-free states and governments, and that its citizens are strong in religious and psychological values and are driven by the highest level of ethics.
+The star reflects the excellence of 13 corruption-free states and governments, and that its citizens are strong in religious and psychological values and are driven by the highest level of ethics.

 Crescent

 The crescent moon reflects the Islamic religion which is also the official religion of the country.
-Knowledge of religion and taqwa can avoid self-inflicted acts of corruption.
+Knowledge of religion and taqwa (piety) can avoid self-inflicted acts of corruption.

 Interlocking Kris

 Symbolizes the authority accorded to MACC officers, as prescribed in the laws of the nation, in executing their duties to combat corruption and their readiness to shoulder the people's aspiration to go forth even in the face of a thousand obstacles and challenges.

 Shield

 Symbolizes self defense tools and implies that the task of intelligence being implemented efficiently and with the quality of the informant is kept confidential.

 Rice Flower

 Emphasize progress, prosperity and success in a society that is completely moral and ethical.
 All complaints received will be conducted accordingly without prejudice with trust, firmness and fairness.